oceanprotocol/ocean-node/docs/services.md

 whatever options a previous node version created it with, and it matches restart's overall tear-down-and-rebuild semantics (the container is never reused either).

+**Lifecycle operations are exclusive per service.** At most one lifecycle operation — the background start pipeline, `SERVICE_RESTART`, `SERVICE_STOP`, or the expiry sweep — runs per service at a time.
+A restart or stop issued while another operation is in flight (e.g. a restart still pulling the image) is rejected with `Service <id> has a start/stop/restart operation in progress — retry shortly`; simply retry once the in-flight operation settles.
+Without this exclusivity, the background loop's crash-orphan recovery could tear down the `ocean-svc-<serviceId>` network in the middle of a restart that had just created it, failing the restart with `network ocean-svc-<id> not found`.
+If a service expires while such an operation is in flight, the expiry sweep simply retries on a later tick.

 ## Configuration

 Service-on-demand is configured per Docker connection under `serviceOnDemand`: